leenathomas01/ZPRE-Implementation-6G/README.md

 ---
 > ℹ️ This repository preserves the original research prototype for bio-inspired wireless optimization in 6G ISAC.
 >
 > The code is maintained as a complete experimental snapshot accompanying the research, rather than an actively evolving software project.
+>
-The files represent the complete experimental implementation as it existed at the conclusion of the study.
+> The files here represent the full implementation exactly as it existed at the conclusion of the study.

 ---